Did you know that the world’s busiest suspension bridge is located in New York City?

 13. The cost to build the bridge remained well below the estimated cost

-Another one of those astounding facts about the George Washington Bridge is that the builders manages to stay well below the estimated construction cost as well.
+Another one of those astounding facts about the George Washington Bridge is that the builders manage to stay well below the estimated construction cost as well.

 While the bridge was being built, the estimated cost amounted to about $75 million USD.
 The eventual cost was about $60 million USD, which is still a massive amount nonetheless.